fbpx

 Criminal Charges Individuals/volunteers with charges relating to alcohol offences, drugs and substance offences of a serious or repeated nature, or theft within a ten (10) year period of the conviction date will not be accepted as 4-H Ontario volunteers.
 Other criminal convictions that lead 4-H Ontario to believe that the safety of 4-H members will be jeopardized will result in the non-acceptance or dismissal of an individual.
 Charges of this nature are considered Category 1 Volunteer Concerns.

-Volunteers with other criminal charges or convictions not mentioned above will have their 4- H volunteer status reviewed on a case by case basis by the Senior Manager, Volunteer & Community Engagement prior to acceptance or denial as a 4-H volunteer.
+Volunteers with other criminal charges or convictions not mentioned above will have their 4- H volunteer status reviewed on a case by case basis by the Manager, Volunteer & Database prior to acceptance or denial as a 4-H volunteer.

 Where a 4-H Ontario volunteer is currently charged with an offense his/her volunteer responsibility will be suspended and on hold.
 They can be considered for reinstatement once all legal proceedings are finalized.
 Additional information pertaining to Police Checks and volunteer screening can be found in the Volunteer Screening and Training Process manual provided to the Volunteer Screening Contacts within local Associations.